 The Winter Conference, held in Philadelphia, brought out a large number from Division V to attend the seminars.
-The Division held its own CME seminar at Herre Bros. on 22 February with a large also been very busy in the public's eye this year with it's members manning a booth at the Eastern Sports and Outdoor Show at the Farm Show Building, in
+The Division held its own CME seminar at Herre Bros. on 22 February with a large number in attendance.
+The Division has also been very busy in the public's eye this year with it's members manning a booth at the Eastern Sports and Outdoor Show at the Farm Show Building, in Harrisburg, and again at the Home and Garden Show held at the same site.

-The MG&R award program, that was paid prior to 15 April; (2) All facilities inaugurated by Ralph Curtis, SO-MG&R. inspected and reports submitted to the for '71, awarded the globe, which is used DIRAUX office by 1 July; (3) All rosters for the training of Celestial Navigation, to up to date and turned in to the DIRAUX FC Russell L. Kressler for a one year period.
-Kressler accepted the award for meeting reports to be in the DIRAUX Flot.
+The MG&R award program, that was inaugurated by Ralph Curtis, SO-MG&R, for '71, awarded the globe, which is used for the training of Celestial Navigation, to FC Russell L. Kressler for a one year period.
+Kressler accepted the award for Flot.
 5-10, which was chartered this past (Continued on next page)

 Gathering around to admire the award achieved by Flot.
-5-10 for membership activities during 1971 are (i. to r.)
-VFC Carl Dent, Kenneth Steinmann, FSO-MT; Ted Plotrowski, FSO-PE; Clyde Kunkle, FSO-CC; William Lindenmuth and FC Russell Kressler.
+5-10 for membership activities during 1971 are (I. to r.)
+VFC Carl Dent, Kenneth Steinmann, FSO-MT; Ted Piotrowski, FSO-PE; Clyde Kunkle, FSO-CC; William Lindenmuth and FC Russell Kressler.
 This award was won with Flot.
 5-10 only being six months old.